 Learning through experience is at the foundation of helping children to care for their environment and understand the impact they have.
 We support schools, pre-schools, daycare centres and other learning institutions through a range of programs and rebates.
 Browse below for access to our own Council programs as well as a range of other initiatives.

-Register today and receive a quarterly update with resources, tips and program ideas on how to bring sustainability into your school
+Register for the Smart Schools enews and receive a quarterly update with resources and program ideas on how to bring sustainability into your school

 Where to begin?